MicrosoftDocs/win32-pr.de-de/desktop-src/direct3dhlsl/texturecube-samplegrad.md

 ---
 # <a name="texturecubesamplegrad-methods"></a>TextureCube::SampleGrad-Methoden

-Probieren Sie eine Textur mithilfe eines Farbverlaufs aus, um die Art und Weise zu beeinflussen, wie die Stichprobenposition berechnet wird.
+Samples a texture using a gradient to influence the way the sample location is calculated.
+(Stichprobenentnahme einer Textur mithilfe eines Farbverlaufs, um die Berechnung der Stichprobenposition zu beeinflussen.)

 ### <a name="overload-list"></a>Überladeliste